-If you select Yes at this point, all the changes made will be discarded and you will exit the setup mode.
-By default the answer is NO; all the changes will be saved.
-Only when you select NO (do not discard changes), changes will be saved to the internal solid state storage.
+If you select Yes at this point, all the changes made will be discarded.
+By default the answer is NO, all the changes will be discard.
+Only when you select Yes, the change will be saved to the internal solid state storage.
 Changes will take effect after next reboot.